karenmentges/karenmentges/README.md

-### Hello, I'm Karen, an enthusiasts of technology.
+### Hello, I'm Karen.
+An enthusiasts of technology.

 <!--
 **karenmentges/karenmentges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.